Most of us don’t see people express their emotions and thoughts due to fear of judgment, criticism, and rejection.

-At times, it is not easy to spot depression.
-There are too many factors that can contribute to the development of depression, and some symptoms confuse depression with other mental illnesses.
+Too many factors can contribute to depression, and some symptoms confuse severe depression with other mental illnesses, such as bipolar disorder.
 Depression is a condition that most of us fail to understand, despite sometimes experiencing it firsthand.
 The difficulty of that particular scenario lies in the stigma that asking for help is for the weak.

-It is not easy to maintain an overall balance, especially when dealing with the depressive issues affecting our mental health.
-Depression, though we know how depression functions and affects our lives, most of us still ignore it.
+Depressing, though we know how depression functions and affects our lives, most of us still ignore it.
 Perhaps that is because we are used to hiding sorrow and pain.
 After all, we believe that what we are going through is not somebody else’s problem.
 That mentality often leads to a complicated situation leaving us in a devastating silent mental health battle.

-With all the depressive complications that depression can bring into our lives, one thing is certain.
+With all the terrible complications that depression can bring into our lives, one thing is certain.
 That is never to give up trying to get better.
-Many things can help us get rid of mental illness.
+Many things can help us get rid of mental health problems.
 It is only a matter of self-awareness and proper understanding.

 The answer is simple.
 We need to address depression because it ruins our lives.
 Depression makes us feel incapable of so many things.
-It affects everything we do at school, work, and home.
-It ruins our focus and ability to complete tasks.
+Depression affects everything we do at school, work, and home.
+Depression ruins our focus and ability to complete tasks.

 Destroys Our Ability To Communicate